-The first year my kids and I decorated our Christmas tree without my ex-husband, my daughter went in her room and cried.
-My oldest son retreated to the sofa holding one ornament in his hand watching it twirl in front of his face.
+The first year my kids and I decorated our Christmas tree without my ex-husband, my daughter went into her room and cried.
+My oldest son retreated to the sofa holding one ornament in his hand and watching it twirl in front of his face.
 My youngest was sad that no one was acting the same.

 And I almost fell apart.

 That feeling didn’t stop behind our closed doors either.
 Going out in public to do shopping, getting together with friends, and attending Christmas parties made me shut down.
-There were times I felt like I couldn’t catch my breath and days when I’d wake up feeling strong only to have ten setbacks by noon.
+There were times I felt like I couldn’t catch my breath and days when I’d wake up feeling strong, only to have ten setbacks by noon.

 People didn’t want to be around me after a while, and I didn’t want to be around them.